Master's Admissions Requirements

 There are no prerequisite classes but some students may be advised to take preparatory classes.
 Classes may be taken in any sequence although students should complete the three core requirements (6400, 6410 and 6830) at their first opportunity after entering the program.

 Students in the master's program who are able to come to the Logan campus may be able to include some face-to-face classes in their programs of study.
-For advising on how these classes will fit into the four groups below, contact the Director of Graduate Studies.

 The eight classes below are offered at 3 credits each.
 The degree requires 33 credit hours to graduate.
 Three courses (6440, 6480, and 6830) are repeatable for credit.
 With approval from the Director of Graduate Studies, students may take online courses from other departments to fulfill the degree requirements.